 Traditionally, sugar is added as part of these, but I think the bananas make them plenty sweet.
-Feel free to substitute gluten-free flour for the white whole wheat flour.
+Feel free to use gluten-free flour or white whole wheat flour.
 These are delicious either way.

-Mash the bananas in a large bowl.
+- Mash the bananas in a large bowl.
 Add the eggs, and stir to mix together.

-In a small bowl, stir together the flour, cinnamon, nutmeg, and salt.
+- In a small bowl, stir together the flour, cinnamon, nutmeg, and salt.
 Add the dry ingredients to the wet ingredients and mix to combine well.
 Stir in the chocolate chips.

-Serve warm.
+- Serve warm.
 Makes 20 fritters.

-Banana Fritters Price Breakdown
+Easy Banana Fritters Price Breakdown